-PowerShell is a command-line shell designed particularly for system administrators.
-It helps administrators to manage and automate the administration of Windows operating systems and the Apps running on it.
-PowerShell has the ability to save the outputs of commands you run in it into a file which you can later view, analyze, and share it with someone else for troubleshooting.
+PowerShell is a command-line shell designed specifically for system administrators.
+It helps administrators manage and automate the administration of Windows operating systems and the apps that run on them.
+PowerShell provides the ability to save the output of commands you run in it to a file that you can later view, analyze, and share with others for troubleshooting.

-In this article, I will demonstrate the steps to save command output to a file.
-In the windows search bar, type powershell.exe and press Enter on the keyboard to launch PowerShell.
+In this article, I'll show you how to save the command output to a file.
+In the Windows search bar, type powershell.exe and press Enter on the keyboard to launch PowerShell.

 Send output to file in PowerShell

 In the PowerShell window, enter the command followed by Out-File -FilePath .\filename.txt

 Command | Out-File -FilePath .\FileName.txt

 Replace the Command, FilePath, and FileName parameters with your own command, file path, and names simultaneously.
 If the file does not exist, Out-File will create the file with the name and path specified.

 For instance, I want to output the ipconfig result to a file named ip.txt and save it on the desktop.
 The command will be:

 Running the above command will save the output of ipconfig as a file ip.txt on desktop.
 If a file already exists with some content, Out-file will overwrite it.

 Prevent overwriting of the output file